hitori1403/SeBPFile/README.md

 SeBPFile operates by hooking into file-related syscalls such as `open`, `read`, `write`, and `lseek`.
 When these syscalls are invoked, SeBPFile intercepts them and performs encryption or decryption operations before the data is either stored to disk or given to the application.
 This approach ensures that the file contents are always encrypted at rest, and only authorized processes can access the decrypted content based on the defined access control policies.

-The encryption uses the ChaCha20 algorithm for its speed and security, while TPM2 is employed for secure key management, ensuring the keys are never exposed to unauthorized parties, even during physical access to the system.
+The encryption leverages the ChaCha20 algorithm for its exceptional speed and robust security, while TPM2 ensures secure key management by keeping encryption keys protected within hardware, preventing exposure to unauthorized parties—even in scenarios where storage devices are leaked or stolen.

 ## Usage